cloud-atlas-ai/obsidian-client/README.md

 The Obsidian plugin aspect of Cloud Atlas is open source, while the server component operates on a freemium model, ensuring accessibility and advanced features for all users.

-## Planning Not Plans framework support

-Cloud Atlas use cases are focused on implementing the [Planning not Plans framework](https://muness.com/posts/planning-not-plans/) for productivity.
-The framework is based on the idea that the process of planning is more important than the plan itself.

-Cloud Atlas helps you implement this framework by providing a way to automatically process your notes and get contextual responses.
-The plugin ships with curated flows that are designed to help you implement the framework.

 ## What is a Flow?

 A flow in Cloud Atlas is a powerful tool that simplifies and elevates your note-taking experience.
 It leverages content already in your vault you to: